intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## Run BigDL on Yarn-Cluster Mode

 For `yarn-cluster` mode, the `PYSPARK_DRIVER_PYTHON` above should not be set, and the Spark driver is running in a YARN container.
-Thus both the driver and executors will use the Python interpreter in `environment.tar.gz` while automatically uploading the archive to remote resources like `HDFS`.
+Thus both the driver and executors will use the Python interpreter in `environment.tar.gz` while automatically packaging and distributing the conda archive to the whole cluster.

 ```bash
 spark-submit-with-bigdl \